thcasey3/hanlab/docs/source/hydrationGUI.rst

 ============

 .. note::
     PyQt5 is required to use this GUI.
-This has lead to some cross-platform problems.
-You may need to install PyQt5 manually.
-In the event of errors, it is recommended you try PyQt5 version 5.14.
+This can lead to some cross-platform problems.
+You may need to uninstall and re-install PyQt5 specifying version 5.14 (pip install PyQt5==5.14).
+If this does not fix the problem, please report the issue using the Github issues tracker.

 The hydrationGUI is currently designed to only work with the results of UCSB routines such as "rb_dnp1" used at the CNSI facility.